Kashmir Valley: Climate

 The Kashmir Valley has a moderate climate, which is largely defined by its geographic location, with the towering Karakoram Range in the north, Pir Panjal Range in the south and west, and Zanskar Range in the east.
 It can be generally described as cool in the spring and autumn, mild in the summer and cold in the winter.
 As a large valley with significant differences in geo-location among various districts, the weather is often cooler in the hilly areas compared to the flat lower parts.

 Summer is usually mild and fairly dry, but relative humidity is generally high and the nights are cool.
-Precipitation occurs throughout the year and no month is particularly dry.
+Precipitation occurs throughout the year, mainly from western disturbance and monsoon, and no month is particularly dry.
 The hottest month is July (mean minimum temperature 16 °C, mean maximum temperature 32 °C) and the coldest are December–January (mean minimum temperature −15 °C, mean maximum temperature 0 °C).

 The Kashmir Valley enjoys a moderate climate but weather conditions are unpredictable.
 The record high temperature is 37.8 °C and the record low is −18 °C. On 5 and 6 January 2012, after years of relatively little snow, a wave of heavy snow and low temperatures (winter storm) shocked the valley covering it in a thick layer of snow and ice.

 The Valley has seen an increase in relative humidity and annual precipitation in the last few years.
 This is most likely because of the commercial afforestation projects which also include expanding parks and green cover.